Jbleezy/BO1-Reimagined/README.md

 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps
 * Add line of sight check for windows breaking on Moon (tried fixing but wouldn't work)
-* Fix Der Riese trap lights not turning red when active (can't get it to happen again)
+* Fix Der Riese trap lights rarely not turning red when active (can't get it to happen again, happened first time turning on trap on round 20)
 * Show player's perks when spectating (player.spectatorclient?)
 * Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone
 * Shang: fix being able to run in mud pit if drinking perk while entering mud pit
+* Shang: make mud pit triggers check for if player is on the ground

 ## GRIEF TODO:
-* Make enemy mines destructible
-* Disable easter eggs and songs on all maps
-* Fix shotguns giving additional grief damage points (giving points for each pellet hit)
+* Add powerup model and shader for slow down powerdown
 * Add meat powerup to grief
-* Add powerup model and shader for slow down powerdown
 * Add EMP grenades to grief
 * Der Riese: add checks for round restarting during teleporting
 * Der Riese: all teleporters linked